Excellent Two Player Games on iPhone, iPad and Android11 Jan 2020 10

-Games bring us together or sometimes are just busted out to pass the time.
-Either way, some of the greatest things in life (*checks crib sheet of shmaltz*) are better shared.
-No, seriously, two player games offer the most direct chances for head-to-head competition or connection.
+Some of the greatest things in life are better shared.
+Two player games offer the most direct chances for head-to-head competition or connection.
 No misty-eyed sentiment there, just a fact.
 One mind probing the ingenuity and exiguity of another through games.

 Maybe you like to play in person on the same screen, or even on different devices via local multiplayer, or instead online with asynchronous multiplayer.
 A test of reflexes or planning?
 The games below run the gamut, with variety enough for all kinds of people and situations.
 Give them a try the next time with a fellow gamer.
 You won’t be disappointed.